fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users/how-to-block.md

 ### Effects

 When you block a user, you will no longer see their posts or comments.
 They will also not be able to send you private messages.
-However, they will still be able to see and post to your posts and comments.
+However, they will still be able to see and reply to your posts and comments.
 In some version of Lemmy, you may also still receive notifications from them.

 ### Exceptions